Legal status of same-sex marriage: Uruguay

 Uruguay became the first country in South America to allow civil unions (for both opposite sex and same-sex couples) on 1 January 2008.

 Children can be adopted by same-sex couples since 2009.
 A same-sex marriage bill passed in the Chamber of Deputies in December 2012, as well as in the Senate in April 2013 but with minor amendments.
 The amended bill was approved by the Chamber of Deputies in a 71–21 vote on 10 April and was signed by the President on 3 May 2013.
 The law took effect on 5 August 2013.

 Asia

-Taiwan is the only country in Asia performing same-sex marriages, while Israel and Armenia recognize same-sex marriages performed overseas.
+Taiwan and Thailand are the only Asian countries that perform same-sex marriages, while Israel recognizes same-sex marriages performed overseas.

 On 24 May 2017 the Constitutional Court in Taiwan ruled that same-sex couples have a right to marry, and gave the legislature two years to amend Taiwanese marriage laws accordingly.
 On 24 May 2019, Taiwan became the first country in Asia to recognize same-sex marriage.